 Terms of Service

 These Terms of Service ("Terms," "Agreement") form a binding contract between you ("Customer," "you," or "your") and Liam McDaniel, doing business as Shipclaim ("Shipclaim," "we," "us," or "our").
-By creating an account, subscribing to a service plan, or otherwise using the Service, you agree to be bound by these Terms.
+By creating an account or otherwise using the Service, you agree to be bound by these Terms.

 If you do not agree to these Terms, do not use the Service.